JonArbell/jon-arbell-de-ocampo-portfolio-frontend/README.md

 # Portfolio - Jon Arbell De Ocampo

-Welcome to my portfolio frontend repository! 🎉
+**Welcome to my portfolio frontend repository! 🎉**

-This repository contains the source code and assets for my personal portfolio website.
-The website showcases my skills, projects, and hobbies in a creative and professional way.
+This repository contains the source code and assets for the client-side application of my personal portfolio website.
+While my focus is on backend development, this site showcases how I integrate the frontend with backend technologies to display my skills, projects, and hobbies.

 ## Features